Vision-based DRL Autonomous Driving Agent with Sim2Real Transfer: Background

 \subsection{Proximal Policy Optimization (PPO)}

-Proximal Policy Optimization (PPO) is a policy-based method, which means that it directly learns a policy, mapping from states to actions, without computing a value function \cite{schulman2017proximal}.
+Proximal Policy Optimization (PPO) is a policy-based method, which means that it directly learns a policy, mapping from states to actions \cite{schulman2017proximal}.
 It uses a trust region optimization approach that restricts the size of the updates to the policy.
 This allows the algorithm to maintain the stability of the policy while still making progress toward the optimal policy.
 PPO uses a clipping parameter to limit the size of the policy updates, which prevents the new policy from diverging too far from the old policy and helps to ensure that the policy remains stable during training.
 Therefore, PPO is computationally efficient and scalable to handle large-scale problems.
 It is highly effective in a wide range of applications, including game playing, robotics, and natural language processing.
+In this study, we employed several DRL algorithms, implementing thorough hyperparameter tuning to explore their performance.
+After extensive experimentation, it was determined that the PPO algorithm consistently produced the most stable and robust training results.